-Good cash flow management is important in any business, but for restaurants, it’s critical.
+Good cash flow management is important in any business, but for restaurants and quick-serve restaurant franchises, it’s critical.
 Without sufficient cash flow, your restaurant may miss opportunities for hiring, marketing, technology upgrades, and more.
 The key is to develop good cash flow habits before bad cash flow becomes an issue.
-Here are some tips.

 Identify problem areas